github/docs/content/github/site-policy/github-community-guidelines.md

 * **Block Users**  - If you encounter a user who continues to demonstrate poor behavior, you can [block the user from your personal account](/articles/blocking-a-user-from-your-personal-account/) or [block the user from your organization](/articles/blocking-a-user-from-your-organization/).

-Of course, you can always contact us to {{ site.data.variables.contact.report_abuse }} if you need more help dealing with a situation.
+Of course, you can always contact us to {% data variables.contact.report_abuse %} if you need more help dealing with a situation.

 ### What is not allowed?